NoDebt-App-Backend/Loan_Prediction_App/README.md

 ## Usage

-To start the Loan-app-omega application, run the following command:
+To start the Loan_Prediction_App application, run the following command:

 npm start